Connection parameters

 "insecure"

-— client libraries will trust self-signed TLS certificates. useful for self-signed or custom certificates.
+— client libraries will trust self-signed TLS certificates.
+Useful for self-signed or custom certificates.

 This setting defaults to